 From the outset, Women with Disabilities Victoria was a ‘very member driven’ network, building on the model of the feminist collectives of previous decades.
 It had an important internal focus as a social support group for empowering women with disabilities.
 Women came together to talk about issues and discuss the ways in which women with disabilities were discriminated against differently.
 They ‘got involved’, writing letters and making policy, focusing on health related issues, parenting issues and domestic violence.
 They lived the mantra of ‘nothing about us without us. – Nothing About Us Without Us, 2010

 A history compiled in 2010 by Rosemary Francis and Nikki Henningham which covers the lives and activities of many female activists from the 1970s onwards, as well as the role they played in the formation and activities of Women with Disabilities Victoria.
-Six oral histories from the women involved can also be found here.
+Six oral histories from the women involved can also be found here and here.